TOI-700 d: Mass, radius and temperature

+The planet has an equilibrium temperature would be about 268.8 K and receives 88% as much sunlight as Earth does from the Sun.
+The surface temperature of TOI-700d is likely higher if it has an atmosphere.
+A small chance of a runaway greenhouse effect exists.

 Host star

 TOI-700 is a red dwarf of spectral class M that is about 40% the mass and radius, and very roughly 50% of the temperature of the Sun.
 The star is bright with low levels of stellar activity.
 Over the 11 sectors observed with TESS, the star does not show a single white-light flare.
 The low rotation rate is also an indicator of low stellar activity.

 Orbit

-TOI-700 d orbits its host star every 37.4260 days.

-Proposed habitability
+TOI-700 d orbits its host star with an orbital period of 37.42 days.
+It has an orbital radius of about 0.161 AU, less than half of that of Mercury to the Sun in the Solar System.
+It receives about 88% of Earth's sunlight from its host star.

+Habitability

-TOI-700 d orbits in the habitable zone of its host star TOI-700.
-The solar wind ram pressure and intensity of the interplanetary magnetic field are expected to be similar to the Earth's, therefore retention of planetary atmosphere is likely.
+TOI-700 d orbits in the habitable zone of its host star.
+The solar wind ram pressure and intensity of the interplanetary magnetic field are expected to be similar to the Earth's, therefore retention of the planetary atmosphere is likely.
+The presence of an extended hydrogen/helium envelope on TOI-700c indicates the star's high energy emission was insufficient to strip its atmosphere.
+Therefore TOI-700d, which receives less than half the insolation as c, may have been able to maintain a secondary high mean molecular weight atmosphere even less susceptible to photoevaporation.

 History and discovery

-TOI-700 d was discovered by the Transiting Exoplanet Survey Satellite (TESS) in early January 2020.
-This was the first Earth-sized exoplanet discovered by the TESS.
+TOI-700 d was discovered by a team of astronomers led by Emily Gilbert using the Transiting Exoplanet Survey Satellite (TESS) in early January 2020.
+This was the first Earth-sized exoplanet in the habitable zone discovered by TESS.